luizvale/NoteMaster/README.md

 ## Description
-This is a simple web-based note-taking application where users can write a note, save it, view a list of their saved notes, and delete a note.
+Simple web-based note-taking application where users can write a note, save it, view a list of their saved notes, and delete a note.
 The user's notes are saved so they are available on any web-capable device.

 ## Features
 - **Write Note:** Users can type a note in a text area.